opeolluwa/filesync/README.md

 # WiShare: WiFi File Sharing Application

-_⚠️ Some features are missing since the application is still in development, see the [issues](https://github.com/opeolluwa/send-file/issues) page to contribute_
+_⚠️ Some features are missing since the application is still in development, please see the [issues](https://github.com/opeolluwa/send-file/issues) page to contribute_

 ![screenshot](screenshots/home-light.png)